Can Tailors Make Pants Bigger In The Thighs? – From Tight To Just Right

 Try On and Test Fit

 Put on the pants and check the fit.
 Move around to ensure the added width in the thigh area is comfortable and provides the desired fit.
-Make any additional adjustments if needed.
+Make additional adjustments if needed.

 Finish the Seams